FUJITA KANKO SHOWCASE: THESE ARE SOME OF THE BEST LUXURY HOTELS IN JAPAN

 TOKYO, June 4, 2024 /PRNewswire/ -- Founded in 1955 and headquartered in Tokyo, Fujita Kanko operates 61 properties, including lavish hotels in the capital and the nearby mountain hideaway of Hakone.
 It also owns numerous wedding venues, high-end resorts, and three separate mid-price brands around the country: Hotel Gracery, Washington Hotels and Hotel TAVINOS.

-Nestled high up in the Fuji-Hakone-Izu National Park an hour or so to the west of the capital city, Hakone is a picturesque town known for its views of the iconic Mt Fuji and its warm, revitalising hot springs.
+Nestled high up in the Fuji-Hakone-Izu National Park an hour or so to the west of the capital city, Hakone is a picturesque town known for its views of the iconic Mt Fuji and it's warm, revitalizing hot springs.
 Fujita Kanko has a substantial presence here, centered on Hakone Kowakien Hotel.

 This ultra-modern hotel only opened last July, built to exacting standards on a concept which blends the natural world with luxury.
 It encompasses one of the largest hot springs in the whole area, and there's a spacious open-air bath on the top floor from which guests can bask in the stunning beauty of the local mountain ranges.